History

 Paul Poiret shop c1904.

-In 1911, Poiret approached his college friend, Dr. Midy, a chemist, who happened to own a pharmaceutical laboratory located at 113 Faubourg-St Honore Street in Paris.
-Laboratoires Midy was founded in 1718 by a family of pharmacists.
-Dr. Midy was the creator of the Cocaine Midy pastilles, and the famous essential oil Santal Midy, distilled from the Citrine Santal of Bombay (Mysore sandalwood).
-Due to their relationship, I have no doubt that Poiret employed the Santal Midy oil as a foundation for his compositions.
+In 1911, Paul Poiret turned to his college friend, Dr. Midy, a chemist who owned a prestigious pharmaceutical laboratory located at 113 Faubourg-St Honoré Street in Paris.
+Established in 1718 by a family of pharmacists, Laboratoires Midy was renowned for producing innovative products.
+Dr. Midy himself was credited with creating Cocaine Midy pastilles and the highly sought-after essential oil known as Santal Midy, derived from the Citrine Santal of Bombay (Mysore sandalwood).

 Rosine perfume lab